Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: System Model

-We consider a composite channel model with both quasi-static Rayleigh fading and large scale path loss, where the channel coefficients are assumed to be invariant during each transmission block and change independently between blocks.
-The channel between the $k$-th $(k\in\{1,\dots,K\})$ GF user U$_k$ and the BS is modeled as $h_k=\frac{\zeta_k}{\sqrt{1+r_k^{\alpha}}}$, where $r_k$ represents the distance between U$_k$ and the BS, $\alpha$ denotes the path loss exponent, and $\zeta_k$ represents Rayleigh fading coefficient with $\zeta_k\sim\mathcal{CN}(0,1)$.Without loss of generality, we assume that the GF users' channel gains are ordered as
+{It is assumed that all nodes are equipped with a single antenna.} We consider a composite channel model with both quasi-static Rayleigh fading and large scale path loss, and the channel coefficients are assumed to be invariant during each time slot and change independently between slots. {At the beginning of each time slot, we assume that each user can estimate its CSI by exploiting pilot signals sent by the BS.} The channel between the $k$-th GF user U$_k$ and the BS is modeled as $h_k=\frac{\zeta_k}{\sqrt{1+r_k^{\alpha}}}$, where $r_k$ represents the distance between U$_k$ and the BS, $\alpha$ denotes the path loss exponent, and $\zeta_k$ represents Rayleigh fading coefficient with {$\zeta_k\sim\mathcal{CN}(0,1)$.
+Without} loss of generality, we assume that the GF users' channel gains are ordered as\footnote{Note that, this assumption is used to facilitate performance analysis, and all nodes in the system do not know this order \cite{2020_Ding_New_SGF}.}